jistjoalal/youtube-agg/README.md

 - the project doesn't come with a populated db.
 To have your server search for videos, click the scrape button that only appears in development mode.
-- this could take a minute or two
+- this could take a minute or two, and youtube might reject some of your queries, so you may need to click the magic button more than once.

 ## ideas / todos